AdobeDocs/experience-manager-cloud-service.en/help/forms/save-core-component-based-form-as-draft.md

 # Save and list forms as drafts on Sites page

-In the context of the bank website scenario aimed at optimizing form management and enhancing user experience, the **Drafts & Submissions** component is pivotal.
-For instance, consider a user who begins filling out a loan application form but needs to pause and return later.
-The **Drafts & Submissions** component allows this user to save their progress as a draft and easily resume the application later.
-Additionally, it enables authenticated users to manage their submissions, review previously submitted forms, and track application statuses.
-By integrating the **Drafts & Submissions** component, the bank provides a robust solution for users to efficiently handle their forms, securely save drafts, and manage submissions, all while ensuring a seamless and user-friendly experience.

-The **Drafts & Submissions** Forms Portal component allows users to edit drafts or view submitted forms by the authenticated users.
-This functionality allows users to save the progress and return to complete the tasks later without losing any entered information.
+Consider a user who begins filling out a form but needs to pause and return later.
+The `save-as-draft` feature allows user to save the form as draft.
 Providing the  `save-as-draft` option ensures flexibility in managing time, reduces the risk of data loss, and maintains the precision of submissions.
 You can save forms as drafts to complete them later.
+AEM provides the **Drafts & Submissions** component out of the box to display lists and submissions on Sites pages.
+The **Drafts & Submissions** component shows forms that are saved as drafts for later completion, as well as submitted forms.
+The **Drafts & Submissions** component enables only logged-in users to edit drafts or view their submitted forms.
+However, if an anonymous user navigates through the list of forms provided by the **Search & Lister** component and saves a form as a draft, that draft is not listed by the **Drafts & Submissions** component.
+To view drafts and submissions, users must be logged in at the time of form submission.

 ![Drafts icon](assets/drafts-component.png){width="200" align="center"}